 ASAS launched programs in Cleveland in 2015 and is currently operating in three schools.

 Program Manager Job Overview:

-The Program Manager (PM) should embody ASAS’s core values: accountable, collaborative, transparent, proactive, and entrepreneurial and will demonstrate the ability to lead, coach, and train program staff to accomplish established objectives.
-This position requires flexibility to travel within the Bay Area, excellent relationship-building and collaboration skills, superb organizational skills and attention to detail, the ability to juggle multiple projects and tasks simultaneously, and a commitment to the mission of ASAS.
-The Program Manager supervises Site Coordinators.
+Reporting to the Executive Director, the Program Manager (PM) should embody ASAS’s core values: accountable, collaborative, transparent, proactive, and entrepreneurial and will demonstrate the ability to lead, coach, and train program staff to accomplish established objectives.
+This position requires flexibility to travel within the greater Philadelphia region, excellent relationship-building and collaboration skills, superb organizational skills and attention to detail, the ability to juggle multiple projects and tasks simultaneously, and a commitment to the mission of ASAS.

 The PM also recruits, onboards, and trains all Program Leaders.
 Program Leaders are the frontline staff that instruct daily programs, oversee classroom management, and implement lesson plans to keep students engaged.